Food and beverage is the hardest department to manage at a club. Period. End of story.

 4. Take inventory regularly and as often as needed until costs are under control.

 5. Check and correct invoices.

 6. Weigh meat and fish upon receipt

 7. Use portion control and recipe cards for every menu item.

 8. Lock all storage areas, particularly those containing alcohol.

-These are just a few of the best practices we employ in F&B. They are all outlined in Carpe Diem, our company operations manual twenty years in the making.
+These are just a few of the best practices we employ in food and beverage.
+They are all outlined in Carpe Diem, our company operations manual twenty years in the making.

 F&B is not for the faint at heart.
 Let us handle it for you.

 The principals of Bobby Jones Links own the company - we are not driven by investor expectations or private equity pressure.
 The benefit to you is happier associates and long-term thinking.